-Roast Chicken Recipe makes a juicy roasted chicken with an old fashioned sage chicken dressing.
-Also included is How To Stuff and Truss the bird.
+Roast Chicken Recipe makes a juicy, delicious, roasted chicken with old fashioned sage dressing.

 If chicken is frozen, thaw it in it's original wrapper in the refrigerator or in a bowl of very cold water.
 Do Not Thaw At Room Temperature!

 This is a safety method to assure even temperature inside and out of the bird while thawing.

 When thawed, remove the wrappers, wash them under running warm water and discard.
 This is also a safety practice.

 If chicken legs are closed together with a plastic band or wire, remove them and discard.